 Financial statements are derived from the general ledger accounts recorded in the general journal and the adjusted trial balance.
 The balance sheet is generated from the permanent accounts, and the income statement is created using the activity from the temp accounts.
 The balance sheet represents a moment in time, and the income statement illustrates transaction activity for an accounting period.
 The cash flow statement and stockholder’s equity are also created using the adjusted trial balance.

 While the presentation of each of the company’s financial statements may differ, depending on the size of the company and industry the organization exists in, the process for financial reporting is similar.
 Accountants, senior leaders, department heads, and other important stakeholders review the financials looking for trends and variances.
 These reviews are documented and kept on file if there is an audit of internal control over financial reporting.

 Post Closing Trial Balance

 To verify the closing process was completed accurately, a post closing trial balance is created.
 This balance should reflect the closing entries made earlier in the accounting cycle.
 If there are any temp accounts with remaining balances, then the closing process and financial statements require additional review.
 Any errors during the closing process should be identified at this time.
 This final check adds to the credibility of the financial statements and the professionals preparing them.

-The accounting cycle is an important element of preparing financial statements such as the cash flow statement, income statement and balance sheet, because it gives accounting professionals a standard methodology for recording financial transactions.
-This process helps take complex data and transform it into usable information that business owners can make decisions with.
-Without this process, financial information would be less timely, complete and relevant.
+The accounting cycle is an essential element of preparing financial statements such as the cash flow statement, income statement, and balance sheet because it gives accounting professionals a standard methodology for recording financial transactions.
+This process helps take complex data and transform it into useful financial information that business owners can make decisions with.
+Without this process, financial information would be less timely, complete, and relevant.